To enhance the security of your account, Swan replaced username and password logins with secure one-time passcodes that are emailed to you.

 Passwords are difficult to remember, and many people do not bother using password managers to generate strong passwords.
 People commonly reuse passwords between websites and apps.
 This means that as soon as one of their apps or websites is hacked, the hackers can use the same password to log in to other sites.

-The website https://haveibeenpwned.com/ tracks more than 10 billion user accounts that have been stolen across the web.
-If you’ve ever used one of those passwords on multiple sites, you can consider that your accounts have been compromised.
+This website tracks more than 10 billion user accounts that have been stolen across the web.
+If you’ve ever used one of those passwords on multiple sites, you should assume that your accounts have been compromised.

-Gartner has predicted that by 2022, a majority of businesses will move to passwordless login.
+Gartner has predicted that a majority of businesses will move to passwordless login.
 Swan is on the leading edge, joining companies such as Slack to implement a secure passwordless experience.

 Swan accounts are secured with One Time Passcodes which you receive by email whenever you log in.
 Here’s how it works: